 On weekend’s Jess can usually be found up a mountain skiing or in some white water in her kayak.

-Growing up in urban England with a fear of cows, Rebecca never imagined a career in agriculture let alone New Zealand.
-After finishing her Bachelor of Science in Environmental Management at Kingston upon Thames in London Rebecca was lured to the Land of the Long White Cloud by a Kiwi lad and has never looked back.
+Growing up in urban England, Rebecca never imagined a career in agriculture let alone New Zealand.
+After finishing her Bachelor of Science in Environmental Management at Kingston upon Thames in London Rebecca was lured to the Land of the Long White Cloud and has never looked back.

 As a Certified Nutrient Management Advisor Julie loves helping farmers with the pains of growing environmental regulations.
 Julie takes great pride in assisting farmers through completing nutrient budgets and farm environmental plans to help them understand the positive effects of following Good Management practice on both their farming system and Environmental Sustainability.